K21: The Legend of Dinosaurs

 An imitation of the theme song for TV’s The Love Boat, which aired from 1977 to 1986.
 It was sung by Jack Jones (who had a cameo singing it in 1982’s Airplane II: The Sequel) until the last season, which featured a cover by Dionne Warwick.

 Meanwhile, back at dinosaur mountain.
 Flamebroiled. –Take some of the Earth’s mantle home as a souvenir. –It’s a Brazier-saurus. –A mantlepiece. –We make it the way you make it. –We do it like we do it at Burger King.

 The phrase “Meanwhile, back at _____,” originated with cards inserted in silent films in the early 20th century.
 In westerns, this was often “Meanwhile, back at the ranch ...”
 Once audio became a common component, the phrase was still used by narrators in films and radio and television shows.
 Most recently, it was used in the various Superfriends animated series of the late 1970s.
 Narrator Ted Knight would say, “Meanwhile, back at the Hall of Justice ...” or “Meanwhile, at the Legion of Doom ...”
 In Dairy Queen restaurants, the device used to cook their food was a brazier; the company turned the device’s name into a brand in 1957.
 The fast food chain Burger King was started as Insta-Burger King in 1953 in Jacksonville, Florida.
-Today, there are about 12,000 locations in 71 countries.
+Today, there are over 17,700 locations in 100 countries.
 In the 1980s, one of several ad slogans Burger King used was “We do it like you’d do it.”